-Bacon horseradish dip is fully loaded with bold flavors.
+My homemade bacon horseradish dip is fully loaded with bold flavors.
 Smoky bits of bacon mingle with tangy blue cheese and prepared horseradish in this exciting appetizer.
+This tasty treat is the perfect appetizer to serve for your next get-together!

 I have an obsession with horseradish.
 With the exception of maybe my breakfast cereal, I have found very few foods that won't benefit from a touch of heat.
 I slather it on summer sausage, mix it in mashed potatoes, throw it in Bloody Marys.
 So why not add some zest to a dip, packing its unique punch?